CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Methodology

-For the above generated queries, we conduct an online search.
-We use the online search API\footnote{https://github.com/Nv7-GitHub/googlesearch} for the search process. where, $N_{q}$ is the number of queries for the problem, $N_{u}$ is the number of urls for one query.
-In this study, we use $N_{q}=1$ and $N_{u}=1$.
+where, $N_{q}$ is the number of queries for the problem, $N_{u}$ is the number of urls for one query.
+In this study, we use $N_{q}=1$ , $N_{u}=1$.

 Through the analysis of the website distribution \reftab{tab:website}, we observed that more than 90\% of the URLs are concentrated on a total of 8 websites.
 Specific extraction rules are established for prominent websites such as StackOverflow to extract key information, facilitating a more comprehensive understanding of the website's content by subsequent models.
 Generic extraction rules are employed for extracting key information from other websites.

-The information $INFO$ is composed of details from each query $q_j$, each url $url_k$, with each piece of information $info_{j,k}$ extracted.
+The information $INFO$ is composed of details from each query $q_j$, each URL $url_k$, with each piece of information $info_{j,k}$ extracted.